 What to serve with Brussel Fennel Apple Slaw:

 More side salad recipes:

 - 1/2 pound brussel sprouts roots trimmed

 - 1 granny smith apple peeled, seeded and cored, cut into quarters or eighths

 - 1/2 fennel bulb cored and shredded

-Preheat oven to 350.
-Lay almonds in a single layer on a sheet pan.
-Bake for 6-8 minutes until lightly toasted.
+- Preheat oven to 350.
+Lay walnuts in a single layer on a sheet pan.
+Bake for 8-10 minutes until lightly toasted.
 Set aside.

-Combine the shredded brussel sprouts, apple, carrot and fennel in a large bowl.
-Add a the lemon juice and toss to combine.
+- Add the shredded brussel sprouts, apple and fennel to the dressing and gently toss to combine.

-Just before serving, sprinkle with the almonds -- if you add them too early, they'll get soft.
+- Just before serving, sprinkle with the toasted walnuts -- if you add them too early, they'll get soft.